irma-topcagic/FilmMate-QA-Testing/README.md

-# 🎬 FilmMate – QA & Testing Showcase
+# FilmMate – QA & Testing Project

-## 📌 Project Overview
+## Project Overview

-**FilmMate** is a C# console application designed to demonstrate a complete **Software Quality Assurance (SQA)** lifecycle.
-The project showcases how to transform a functional prototype into a robust, tested, and optimized system using industry-standard engineering practices.
+FilmMate is a C# console application developed to demonstrate software quality assurance and testing practices.
+The project focuses on improving software reliability through automated testing, code analysis, and refactoring techniques.

----

-## 🧪 Testing & QA Methodologies
+## Testing & QA Methodologies

-This repository is primarily focused on quality engineering and contains:
+The project includes different testing approaches and quality assurance activities:

-### 🔴 Test-Driven Development (TDD)
+### Test-Driven Development (TDD)

-The core logic was developed using the **Red-Green-Refactor** cycle.
-Initial tests were written in the `TDDProject` before any functional code was implemented.
+The application logic was developed using the Red-Green-Refactor cycle.
+Tests were created first in the `TDDProject` and then used to guide the implementation of the required functionality.

-### 🧪 Unit Testing
+### Unit Testing

-Comprehensive unit testing was performed to validate the smallest parts of the application.
-* **Test Suites:** Located in `UnitProject`.
+Unit tests were implemented using NUnit to verify individual components and application logic.

+- Test suites are located in the `UnitProject` folder.
-* **Coverage:** Includes validation for film management, user roles, and service logic.
+- Tests cover film management, user roles, and service functionality.
-* **Automation:** Tests are structured to be easily executed via Visual Studio Test Explorer.
+- Tests can be executed using Visual Studio Test Explorer.

-### 🔍 Structural & Functional Testing
+### Structural and Functional Testing

-* **White-Box Testing:** Comprehensive analysis of the internal code structure, including statement and branch coverage.
+- **White-box testing:** Analysis of internal code structure, including statement and branch coverage.
-* **Black-Box Testing:** Functional verification of requirements, focused on input/output scenarios and edge cases.
+- **Black-box testing:** Validation of application behavior based on requirements, inputs, and expected outputs.

-### ⚙️ Code Tuning & Refactoring
+### Code Tuning and Refactoring
-* **Refactoring:** Improved code maintainability and readability by applying **SOLID** principles.
-* **Performance Tuning:** Optimization of logic to reduce resource consumption and improve execution speed.

----
+- Refactored existing code by applying SOLID principles to improve readability and maintainability.
+- Optimized selected parts of the application to improve performance and reduce unnecessary operations.